Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     Import-Module .\Identity\AzureStack.Identity.psm1
     ```

-3. From the Administrator: Windows PowerShell ISE window, register Azure Stack Hub with the newly created Azure Active Directory tenant by running the following (replace the placeholder `<fabrikam>` with the DNS name of the newly created Azure AD tenant):
+3. From the **Windows PowerShell ISE** window, register Azure Stack Hub with the newly created Azure Active Directory tenant by running the following (replace the placeholder `<fabrikam>` with the DNS name of the newly created Azure AD tenant):

      ```
      $tenantARMEndpoint = "https://management.local.azurestack.external"